 701-1522-00L Multi-Criteria Decision Analysis

 Multi-Criteria Decision Analysis is an umbrella term for a set of methods to structure, formalize, and analyze complex decision problems involving multiple objectives (aims, criteria), many different alternatives (options, choices), and different actors which may have conflicting preferences.
 Uncertainty (e.g., of the future or of environmental data) adds to the complexity of environmental decisions.
 MCDA helps to make decision problems more transparent and guides decision makers into making rational choices.
 Today, MCDA-methods are being applied in many complex decision situations.
 This class is designed for participants interested in transdisciplinary approaches that help to better understand real-world decision problems and that contribute to finding sustainable solutions.
 The course focuses on "Multi-Attribute Value Theory" (MAVT) and "Multi-Attribute Utility Theory" (MAUT).
-It also gives a short introduction to behavioral Decision Theory, the psychological field of decision-making.
+It also gives a short introduction to behavioral Decision Theory, the psychological field of decision making.
+A lecture (by Gertrude Hirsch Hadorn) focusses on philosophical approaches to systematize decisions.
+Hereby, framing the decision, timing strategies, and setting goals are discussed, and reasoning about uncertainty is introduced.

 The course consists of a combination of lectures, exercises in the class, exercises in small groups, reading, and one mandatory exam.
 Some exercises are computer assisted, applying MCDA software.
 The participants will choose an environmental case study to work on in small groups throughout the semester.
 Additional reading from the textbook Eisenführ et al. (2010) is required.